Funding Wildlife Management

 You and your fellow hunters pay for most wildlife management activities in our state.
 The Department of Fish and Wildlife receives much of its money from the sale of hunting licenses and tags.
 License sales generally account for one-half of the money spent by the Department of Fish and Wildlife.

-In addition to money from the sale of hunting licenses, the Department of Fish and Wildlife receives money each year from the federal fund established by the Federal Aid in Wildlife Restoration Act (also known as the Pittman-Robertson Act).
-Firearms, ammunition, and certain archery products all are subject to a special tax, which is paid by the manufacturer at the time the product is made.
+Your WDFW hunting license purchases bring in millions of dollars each year.
+The department’s Wildlife Program uses this revenue to manage game species such as elk, deer, bear, cougar, small game, waterfowl, and turkey.
+Another important contribution to the department budget is money that is received each year from the federal fund established by the Federal Aid in Wildlife Restoration Act (also known as the Pittman–Robertson Act).
+Firearms, ammunition, and certain archery products are all subject to a special tax that is paid by the manufacturer at the time the product is made.
 Money from this tax is shared each year among the 50 states, and it is used for wildlife management activities.
+Without license sales from hunters like you, the department could not offer most of the hunting opportunities that abound throughout the state.

 - The Federal Aid in Wildlife Restoration Act, popularly known as the Pittman-Robertson Act, was approved by Congress in 1937.
 The Act provides funding for the selection, restoration, and improvement of wildlife habitat, and for wildlife management research.
 The Act was amended in 1970 to include funding for hunter education programs and for the development and operation of public target ranges.